 For more information, review the Scheduled Scans documentation page.

-- Protected by this console -
+- Protected by Active Schedule -

-- Not Protected -
+- Not a Part of any Schedule -

 - Protected by another Cloud Storage Security Antivirus for Amazon S3 console -

-On top of these three main statuses, you may have buckets that are in some form of conflict for scanning.
+On top of these main statuses, you may have buckets that are in some form of conflict for scanning.
 There are three conflicts that can arise represented by two colors: yellow and red.
 The yellow color indicates a conflict we can fix, but want to make you aware of it in case there are considerations you need to make.
 The red color indicates one of two conflicts that we cannot automatically address.
 This will require you to intervene to enable scanning.
 Please check out the Trouble Shooting - Address Conflicts section for detailed steps on how to resolve these.

 On top of those main conflicts, you can see a purple color tied to the primary account or a linked account if there is another Antivirus for Amazon S3 console running and protecting buckets.